Which dog comes to mind when I mention:

 Smooth Coat Chihuahua

 Smooth Coat Chihuahua has an image that comes to your mind the very moment the name ‘Chihuahua’ is mentioned.
-This is one of the most common types of Chihuahua that you will find.
+This is one of the most common type of Chihuahua that you will find.

-A Smooth Coat Chihuahua typically has short hair and sheds its hair lesser than the Long Coat Chihuahua.
+A Smooth Coat Chihuahua typically has short hair and sheds its hair lesser than the Long Coated Chihuahua.
 The short hair is responsible for the ease of controlling hair.
-This dog is easy to comb and requires less grooming when owned.
+This small dog is easy to comb and requires less grooming when owned.

-You can get this type of Chihuahua in various colors too.
+You can get this type of Chihuahua puppy in various colors too.

 Long Coat Chihuahua

-As expected, this breed has longer hair than the smooth coat chihuahua.
+As expected, this breed has long hair in comparison with the smooth-coated chihuahua.
 Their hair is velvety and smooth, which portrays a charming unique look.
 The unique and beautiful look of the Long Coat Chihuahua has made it a favorite among dog lovers.

 However, with the longer hair comes more responsibilities.
 It requires putting more effort into combing and brushing to keep the pooch groomed.
 For instance, you will likely have to brush the dog daily, give frequent baths, and occasionally trim the hair.